JuliaReach/LazySets.jl/docs/src/lib/operations.md

 ## Complement

-Note that a complement of a convex set is generally not convex.
+Note that the complement of a convex set is generally not convex.
 Hence this set type is not part of the convex-set family `LazySet`.

 ```@docs